Brian Russell Roberts

 After growing up in Hawai‘i, Indonesia, and Tennessee, Brian Roberts received a PhD in English from the University of Virginia in 2008.
 His scholarship and teaching focus on American Studies, African American and black diasporan literature and culture, modernism/modernity, and archipelagic studies.
 He has been a Fulbright Senior Scholar at Universitas Sebelas Maret in Solo, Indonesia, and his work has appeared in journals including American Literature, American Literary History, Modern Fiction Studies, African American Review, and PMLA.

-Professor Roberts has given invited talks and workshops in Australia, Indonesia, Singapore, Taiwan, Spain, Germany, and at several universities in the United States.
-At Brigham Young University, he has been a Humanities Center Fellow and is currently coordinating the American Studies Program.
+Professor Roberts has given invited talks and workshops in Australia, Indonesia, Singapore, Taiwan, Spain, Germany, and at several institutions in the United States including Yale, Northwestern, University of Connecticut, Rutgers-New Brunswick, the German Historical Society in DC, and the University of Virginia.
+At Brigham Young University, he has been a Humanities Center Fellow and currently holds a Humanities College Professorship and directs of the American Studies Program.

 PhD, University of Virginia, 2008

 American studies; modernism/modernity; African American and black diasporan literature and culture; archipelagic studies; environmental humanities